ExpiringFrog/deribingo/README.md

 ## Debugging

 In Repl.it you can go to the debugger panel and add breakpoints to the code.
 Simply click on the run button to start debugging.

+## Tips

+Your code only needs to work for the 2 hours of the challenge, so don't waste time writing your code too general.
+Make sure you understand the code from both examples.
+Start by analyzing the bingo card and documentation, so you can choose the fastest way to get a bingo.